Occupied: Season Three

 During a presentation to the EU energy commission on Norway's oil software development, a virus crashes the system.
-Berg visits Njord, an environmental organisation run by Marie Elvestad which researches and develops renewable energy solutions.
+Berg visits the headquarters of Njord, an environmental organisation run by Marie Elvestad which researches and develops renewable energy solutions.
 After learning that the virus was developed by a Njord engineer and cannot be removed, he agrees to promote the construction of hydroelectric dams to power Europe renewably rather than with oil.
 He also begin planning to convert Norway's offshore oil drilling platforms into wind power generators, and offers Elvestad the position of Climate Minister if he wins the upcoming election.
 At a press conference at a hydroelectric plant, a journalist tells Berg that one of the contractors, Stellux, previously trained Russian oil workers.
 Berg subsequently cancels the contract to avoid backlash.
 He seeks a scapegoat to direct negative press away from himself, and chooses Bente Norum, who is accused of profiting from the occupation through the sale of her hotel.
 The government freezes her assets.
 As a result, she is unable to buy a stake in Sobol's restaurant, and agrees to become his business advisor instead.

 Sundby visits her family in London.
 Her son Fritjof has stock in Stellux, and she fears he may be endangered by the anti-profiteering campaign in Norway.
 Berg convinces him to return to Norway and denounce the company in the media.
-While answering questions about his financial dealings at the airport in Norway, he is splashed in the face with acid by a man involved in the #BrandThem movement, which seeks to punish those perceived as profiteers and collaborators with the Russian occupation.
+While answering questions about his financial dealings at the airport in Norway, he is splashed in the face with acid by a man involved in the "#BrandThem" movement, which seeks to punish those perceived as profiteers and collaborators with the Russian occupation.
 Hilde speaks out against them after being told that the police refuse to investigate attacks against Russians; she seeks police protection for a Russian trade unionist named Sokolov.
 While on a walk, she narrowly avoids being splashed with acid, and suffers burns to her shoulder.
 Djupvik becomes increasingly worried about her safety, and arranges a trip to Washington D.C., where Hilde has distant family.

 Petter Bjørnstad, a former athlete turned politician, offers Hilde a position as spokeswoman for justice in his Unified Party.
 That night, Sokolov's home is set alight and his son is severely burned.
 Hilde learns that he did not have police protection despite her request.
-She cancels the trip to D.C., taking up Bjørnstad's offer and campaigning against violence.
+She cancels the trip to Washington, taking up Bjørnstad's offer and campaigning against violence.
 While campaigning, she is approached by Sokolov, who needs money to pay for his son's medical treatment.
 Djupvik sees a man filming them talk, and finds the footage covertly passed on to Sidorova.
 He breaks into her home and steals a hard drive containing encrypted emails sent between Norway and Moscow.